redhat-cop/vault-config-operator/readme.md

 }
 ```

-To launch the debugger locally in vscode you may need a `./.vscode/launch.json` to specify a different Vault address instance and/or disable webhooks.
+To launch the debugger locally in vscode you may need a `./.vscode/launch.json` to specify a different Vault address instance and/or disable webhooks (see the operator-sdk [webhooks run-locally](https://sdk.operatorframework.io/docs/building-operators/golang/webhook/#run-locally) docs for more info).

 The following example allows for running a debugger using the Vault instance created by first running the `make integration` command.